folknor/factorio-tidypls/README.md

 -   Zero config.
 -   Doesn't do landfills or patterns.
 -   Unlocks by tech and has a keybinding and button to toggle the mod on/off.
+-   Hopefully, potentially, it could have less impact on UPS because of the top-down approach.

 ## How it works